Power-line flicker: Causes

 Flicker may be produced, for example, if a steel mill uses large electric motors or arc furnaces on a distribution network, or frequent starting of an elevator motor in an office building, or if a rural residence has a large water pump starting regularly on a long feeder system.
-The likelihood of flicker increase as the size of the changing load becomes larger with respect to the prospective short-circuit current available at the point of common connection.
+The likelihood of flicker increases as the size of the changing load becomes larger with respect to the prospective short-circuit current available at the point of common connection.

 Measurement of flicker

 The requirements of a flicker measurement equipment are defined in the international electro-technical standard IEC 61000-4-15.

-A flicker meter is composed of several function blocks which simulate a 230 V/60 W incandescent lamp (reference lamp) and the human perception system (eye-brain model).
+A flickermeter is composed of several function blocks which simulate a 230 V/60 W or a 120 V/60 W incandescent lamp (reference lamp) and the human perception system (eye-brain model).

 From the resulting momentary value of flicker the short term flicker "perceptibility" value Pst is calculated according to a statistical process over a standardized 10-minute observation interval.
 Long term flicker Plt is calculated as the cubic mean of several Pst values over a standardized two-hour period.

 The perceptibility value calculation and scaling algorithm were chosen such that a P value of 1.0 corresponds to a level at which 50% of test subjects found the flicker to be both noticeable and irritating.

 In the standard IEC 61000-3-3 the observation intervals and the limiting values for Pst and Plt are specified:

 Operating condition of the EUT

 The IEC-flicker standard states that the EUT (Equipment Under Test) has to be operated during the test in a way which is the worst case state with respect to flicker.

 If the EUT is operated in a (relatively) constant fashion during the whole test, Plt = Pst will result.
 If this state is feasible and realistic this means Pst has to fulfill the limits for Plt (which are lower).
+The technical report IEC TR 61547-1 defines the functions and methodology of a light flickermeter.
+The report details perceptibility values measurements according to the luminous flux of different types of lamps.